envycointeam/envycoin/doc/build-osx.md

 Download `http://gavinandresen-bitcoin.s3.amazonaws.com/boost_macports_fix.zip`
 for a fix.

-Once dependencies are compiled, see release-process.md for how the Bitchcoin-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.
+Once dependencies are compiled, see release-process.md for how the Envycoin-Qt.app bundle is packaged and signed to create the .dmg disk image that is distributed.

 Running
 -------

-It's now available at `./bitchcoind`, provided that you are still in the `src` directory.
+It's now available at `./envycoind`, provided that you are still in the `src` directory.
 We have to first create the RPC configuration file, though.

-Run `./bitchcoind` to get the filename where it should be put, or just try these
+Run `./envycoind` to get the filename where it should be put, or just try these
 commands:

-    echo -e "rpcuser=bitchcoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Bitchcoin/bitchcoin.conf"
+    echo -e "rpcuser=envycoinrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Envycoin/envycoin.conf"
-    chmod 600 "/Users/${USER}/Library/Application Support/Bitchcoin/bitchcoin.conf"
+    chmod 600 "/Users/${USER}/Library/Application Support/Envycoin/envycoin.conf"

 When next you run it, it will start downloading the blockchain, but it won't output anything while it's doing this.
 This process may take several hours;
 you can monitor its process by looking at the debug.log file, like this:

-    tail -f $HOME/Library/Application\ Support/Bitchcoin/debug.log
+    tail -f $HOME/Library/Application\ Support/Envycoin/debug.log

 Other commands:

-    ./bitchcoind -daemon # to start the bitchcoin daemon.
+    ./envycoind -daemon # to start the envycoin daemon.
-    ./bitchcoin-cli --help  # for a list of command-line options.
+    ./envycoin-cli --help  # for a list of command-line options.
-    ./bitchcoin-cli help    # When the daemon is running, to get a list of RPC commands
+    ./envycoin-cli help    # When the daemon is running, to get a list of RPC commands